emtreg/emtreg.github.io/_posts/2020-02-06-designing-durable-code:-what-should-be-a-class?.md

 <img class="center" src="https://user-images.githubusercontent.com/34899774/74170631-38339300-4bfb-11ea-9c76-4bffc12f9511.png" alt="Minesweeper Program">
 <p>&emsp;In this Minesweeper program, there are ten mines hidden within the tiles of a 10 by 10 board, and a player must successfully flag all of these tiles in order to win the game.</p>
 <img class="center" src="https://user-images.githubusercontent.com/34899774/74046053-d1fd0500-499b-11ea-862e-1ec53968fdf6.png" alt="Minesweeper Program">
-<p>&emsp;As the user reveals each tile on the board, they may contain numbers indicating how many mines immediately surround it.
+<p>&emsp;As the player reveals each tile on the board, a tile may contain a number indicating how many mines immediately surround it.
 If a tile has no neighboring mines, its surrounding tiles will be revealed recursively.</p>
 <p>The program contains five classes:
 <ol>
  <li>Minesweeper (driver class)</li>